Abdul-moiz123/Software-Testing-Simulation/README.md

 **Quality and Quality Control**

-Instead of only presenting handwritten calculations, this project demonstrates how the same Quality Control techniques can be implemented using software.
+Instead of only solving calculations manually, this project demonstrates how the same Quality Control techniques can be implemented and verified using software.

 ---

 # 🏭 What Is Quality Control?

-Quality Control is the process of checking whether a product, service, or process is operating at an acceptable and consistent level.
+Quality Control is the process of checking whether a product, service, or process is operating consistently and at an acceptable level.

-Consider a factory producing bottles.
+For example, imagine a factory filling bottles.

-The factory wants every bottle to contain approximately:
+The target amount is:

 ```text
 500 ml
 ```

-However, actual bottles may contain:
+Actual bottles might contain:

 ```text
 498 ml